jfairbank/run-elm/README.md

 Passing `--report=json` to run-elm makes Elm compilation errors in `stderr` easier to parse.
 Please note that only the last one or two lines in `stderr` may be valid JSON strings because there exist additional messages such as `Error: Compilation failed`.

+### Using custom `elm-make` instance

+Passing `--path-to-elm-make=/path/to/elm-make` allows you to choose a custom `elm-make` instance (e.g. the one installed locally).
+Otherwise, a globally available `elm-make` command is used to compile Elm code.

 ### Meta